siwoolee89/Siwoo_BlueStampPortfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+# Starter

+**Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+As a starter project, I chose the retro arcade console.
+Some essential components include buttons, LED dot matrix modules, and a digitron display.
+The buttons turn on the device as well as controlling the games.
+The LED dot matrix module serves as the screen, and the digitron display serves as the scoreboard.
+Through this project, I learned how to solder properly and what mistakes to avoid while doing it.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.